UK Nationals Support Fund (UKNSF)

 Possession of a residence permit will be compulsory from 1 October 2021 for anyone over the age of 18.
 Until that date, your rights in terms of residence, professional activity and all your social rights will be maintained.

-The role of the IOM in Saint-Brieuc is to help at-risk UK nationals with the administrative procedure of applying for a new residence permit in Brittany, Normandy and Paris.
+The role of the IOM in Saint-Brieuc is to help at-risk UK nationals with the administrative procedure of applying for a new residence permit in 5 regions: Brittany, Normandy, Ile-de-France, Hauts-de-France, and Pays de la Loire.

 IOM Saint-Brieuc office contact details: